DataSQRL/datasqrl.github.io/docs/reference/sources/discovery.md

 ### Data Format {#format}

 The `format` field specifies the data format to use for reading and writing data.
-The `formatType` field in the format configuration determines which data format is configured.
+The `name` field in the format configuration determines which data format is configured.

 DataSQRL currently supports the following data formats: